department-of-veterans-affairs/va.gov-vfs-teams/content/05-vets-developer-docs/07-google-analytics.md

 ---
-title: Setting Up Google Analytics
+title: Google Analytics
-label: Analytics
+label: Google Analytics
 ---

 ## Planning for Analytics in Design
 This documentation outlines analytics considerations for the Vets.gov Google Tag Manager container and its Google Analytics account (UA-50123418-3) and is not specific to the DAP implementation.